soleilyasmina/backgammon/README.md

   2. Else, if all of the rolling player's pieces are in the home territory, eat according to rolls.
   3. Else, click on a piece, and move it the allotted amount based on the dice.
   4. Switch players.

+## Deployment
+This project is available at: [http://tapgammon.surge.sh/](http://tapgammon.surge.sh/)